-During your review, you may also find omissions or errors in your school's transactions with COD and G5.
+During your review, you may also find omissions or errors in your school's transactions with COD and G5 Systems.
 For instance, you may find that some disbursement data for your students was submitted to, but not accepted by, COD or that G5 transactions were entered for the wrong award year.
-In these cases, you will need to resubmit corrected disbursement records to COD or correct earlier transactions on the G5 system.
-Ensuring that your school records match exactly to the data in COD is an example of external reconciliation.
+In these cases, you will need to resubmit corrected disbursement records to the COD System or correct earlier transactions on the G5 system.
+Ensuring that your school records match exactly to the data in the COD System is an example of external reconciliation.

-It is also possible that the discrepancy results from inconsistencies between the information in the school's financial aid system and the information kept by its business office-these will need to be resolved by comparing and correcting your school's records.
+It is also possible that the discrepancy results from inconsistencies between information in the school's financial aid system and information kept by its business office-these will need to be resolved by comparing and correcting your school's records.
 This is an example of internal reconciliation.
-To have a common set of figures to reconcile against COD, schools should complete an internal reconciliation before beginning the required external monthly reconciliation.
+To have a common set of figures to reconcile against the COD System, schools should complete an internal reconciliation prior to the required monthly external reconciliation.